DotNet Build Action

 Working Folder

-The working folder while running the command line.
-This defaults to the workspace folder.
+Optional working folder for running the executable.
+Defaults to the project folder.

 Output Directory

-The path to the folder in which to place the build binaries.
-Relative paths will be anchored to the workspace folder.
+Directory in which to place the built artifacts.
+Relative paths will be anchored to the workspace folder. [--output]

 Using

-If you create a property collector for this action, make sure you select the Path Finder PlugIn type and give it a name that will match the pattern above in blue.
+If you create a property collector for this action, make sure you select the Path Finder PlugIn type and give it a name that will match the pattern above.
 Example names listed here, search the table's Plugin column for "DotNet Build".

 For more in-depth explanations on property collectors see Property Collectors.